constancemaurer/music-artist-predictor/README.md

 * Genius servers timeout frequently
 * Small dataset
 * Some artists have few songs
-* Can only be applied to trained artists not unseen artist
+* Can only be applied to trained artists not unseen artists
 * Slight class imbalance favoured majority class predictions

 * Risk: Overfitting on training data